 A relocated Madera station is being pursued by SJJPA for a location just north of the new Avenue 12 grade separation.
 Avenue 12 is a primary transit corridor for Madera County.
-A proposed station north of Avenue 12 would be consistent with the growth of Madera east of the BNSF line; provides the opportunity for TOD in the station vicinity; and will be closer to Madera Community College.
+The proposed station north of Avenue 12 would be consistent with the growth of Madera east of the BNSF line; provides the opportunity for TOD in the station vicinity; and will be closer to Madera Community College.
+The Madera Station Relocation Project environmental review process was approved by the SJJPA on January 22, 2021.
+SJJPA expects to begin final design in 2021 and have Phase 1 of the project operational (the relocated San Joaquins station) by 2024.